Spiritual Formation at Luther Seminary

 Individual direction: The following organizations offer individual spiritual direction which you may arrange on your own.
-Most of these have a fee of $50-55 an hour but most also say they will negotiate the rate based on ability to pay.
-Some have agreed to provide individual spiritual directions to students at no cost.
+Most of these have a fee of $60-75 an hour, but many also say they will negotiate the rate based on the student's ability to pay.

-Other practices: The Benedictine Center also offers its space for a quiet time apart as does the Lake Wapogasset Lutheran Bible Camp at Avery, Wisc., www.campwapo.org.
-Contact Loren Teig at email@example.com for scheduling at Camp Wapo.
+Other practices: The Benedictine Center also offers its space for a quiet time apart as does the Lake Wapogasset Lutheran Bible Camp at Avery, Wisc.
+Contact Loren Teig for scheduling at Camp Wapo.

 Most of the centers listed above offer a wide range of other spiritual practices as well.
 For instance, the Benedictine Center has a Taizé prayer service on the third Friday of each month at 7:00 p.m. at St. Paul's Monastery, 2675 Larpenteur Ave.
 E, St. Paul.

 During the academic year, there are occasional opportunities over Reading Days for students to take part in a hermitage retreat at Pacem in Terris.
 A hermitage is a holy dwelling place, a simple but comfortable prayer cabin that enables those on retreat from the burdens of everyday life to be more fully attentive to the Presence of God.
 Retreatants will stay by themselves in the hermitage in order to experience a sanctuary of silence and solitude.